• Home

 Mod Podge Sparkler Safety Caddy for the Fourth of July

-Spray it with Mod Podge Clear Acrylic Sealer.
+Spray it with Mod Podge Clear Acrylic Sealer if you’d like to really seal the Mod Podge from moisture.
 I did a couple coats.
 Now it says not to touch it for 24 hours so be sure to factor that in to your plans.

 Mod Podge Sparkler Safety Caddy for the Fourth of July

-Now on to making the medallion.
-I used Martha Stewart craft paint to paint the Mod Podge Podgeable clear shape white.
+This step is also optional and cute.
+Here’s how to make the medallion decoration: Use Martha Stewart craft paint to paint the Mod Podge Podgeable clear shape white.

 Mod Podge Sparkler Safety Caddy for the Fourth of July